cndesabbata/Two-data-analysis-on-mock-practical-cases/README.md

 - **Data analysis 1/data**: folder containing the data to be analysed for the first mock case.

-- **Insurance_company.ipynb**: main file, a jupyter notebook containing all the code to rerun all the experiments and analysis for the first mock case.
+- **Data analysis 1/Insurance_company.ipynb**: main file, a jupyter notebook containing all the code to rerun all the experiments and analysis for the first mock case.

 - **Data analysis 2/data**: folder containing the data to be analysed for the second mock case.

-- **Piccardi Music.ipynb**: main file, a jupyter notebook containing all the code to rerun all the experiments and analysis for the second mock case.
+- **Data analysis 2/Piccardi Music.ipynb**: main file, a jupyter notebook containing all the code to rerun all the experiments and analysis for the second mock case.

 ## 🛠 Skills